quinb96/PyMusicPlayer/README.rst

 If you'd like to install this onto your device::

   python setup.py install

+This will create a build folder.
+Click build, then exe-win32-3.8, then run PyMusicPlayer.exe

 If you'd like to install the program to Windows you can download the msi installer from the Releases tab